Block Busters

 Block Busters is a 1944 American comedy film directed by Wallace Fox and starring the East Side Kids.
+It was produced and released by Monogram Pictures.

 Plot

-After an afternoon of playing baseball, Muggs McGinnis and the East Side Kids gang arrive at the door of their clubhouse, where a man named Higgins, is removing their "East Side Club" sign.
+After an afternoon of playing baseball, Muggs McGinnis and the East Side Kids gang arrive at the door of their clubhouse, where realtor Higgins is removing their "East Side Club" sign.
 Higgins explains that the owner of the place plans to rent it to some "respectable" tenants.
 When Muggs learns that the new tenants are due to examine the place at noon the following day, he plans to frighten them away by picking a fight with Butch and the Five Pointers, a rival gang.

-The next day, Glimpy and Pinky, scribble a challenge to the Five Pointers on the sidewalk.
+The next day, Glimpy and Pinky scribble a challenge to the Five Pointers on the sidewalk.
 When Butch and his gang read the message, "The East Siders dare you to fight," they seek out their challengers.
-Meanwhile, Muggs and the gang see Higgins supervising the delivery of some window boxes that he ordered to replace the weather-beaten pots that are lining the street.
+Meanwhile, Muggs and the gang see Higgins supervising the delivery of some window boxes that he ordered to replace the weatherbeaten flowerpots that are lining the street.
 Pretending to be helpful, the gang offers to dispose of the old pots, but instead, stack them against a nearby wall.

 Soon, the prospective tenants, an elderly woman named Amelia Norton and her French-born grandson Jean arrive, and Higgins greets them.
 Just then, Butch and his gang show up and take the bait, hurling the empty pots at Muggs and his gang, while a shocked Amelia looks on.
 When Jean critiques Muggs's fighting style, Muggs begins to brawl with him.
 After they are both arrested, the judge tells Muggs that he will hold each one accountable for the other's behavior.